 Adaptability & Portability

 A multiple-page application is highly coupled between client and server.
 It is usually one big project, which contains front-end code and back-end code.
 If you want to separate them later, it’s more complicated than in single-page architecture and it makes native or mobile application harder to develop.

 Multiple-page application architecture is more established in software development than single-page application architecture.
 When software engineers or web developers learn to build web applications, they start with traditional request-response model and multiple-page architecture.

 Achieving search engine visibility in multiple-page applications is by default without any obstacles.
 The reason is that search engines use web crawlers, robots who try to navigate through the whole website and visit every page to index all pages in search engine.
-Web crawlers have more challenges in single-page application architecture, where users interactions change content of a single web page.
+Web crawling and automated testing are more challenging in single-page application architecture, where users interactions change content of a single web page.
 There are solutions for making single-page applications visible for search engines, but the price is more complexity in your project.

 Multiple-page applications are cheaper to develop.
 You can find more developers, who are able to develop multiple-page applications than those ones who are able to develop single-page applications.

 How to Build a Multiple-Page Application?

 SPA vs MPA – Which One to Choose?